Chaz Mostert: Rod Nash Racing

 In 2016 and 2017, Mostert drove under the Rod Nash Racing moniker, a satellite team of Prodrive Racing Australia, and now with the support of Supercheap Auto.
 In the first event of his return from his 2015 crash, Mostert took pole position for the Sunday race at the Adelaide 500, an achievement he ranked at the time as only second to his Bathurst 1000 win.
 Despite four more poles during the season, Mostert didn't take a victory and finished seventh in the championship, one place behind team-mate Winterbottom.

-In 2017 Mostert broke his victory drought with three wins.
+In 2017, Mostert broke his victory drought with three wins.
 The first of which was the Saturday race of the Phillip Island 500, before further wins at Queensland Raceway and the Gold Coast 600.
 The win at the Gold Coast helped Mostert, with co-driver Steve Owen, to win the first Enduro Cup for both the team and for Ford.

 Tickford Racing

 In 2018, another reshuffle of Prodrive Racing Australia saw them, and the Rod Nash Racing entry, renamed to Tickford Racing.
 However, the team had a difficult season and Mostert only took one victory, another win at the Gold Coast 600.

 In 2019, Tickford Racing upgraded to the new Ford Mustang GT.
-He had a moderately successful year, with a single win at Albert Park and several podiums.
+Mostert had a moderately successful year, with a single win at Albert Park and several podiums.
 He was unable to race at the Gold Coast, after he wrote off his car during the Top 10 Shootout on Saturday.